 In November 2016, the Public Protector’s office released another groundbreaking report, State Capture.
 This investigation uncovered wide-scale public sector corruption and influence peddling involving, among others, the Gupta family—wealthy Indian immigrants with extensive business interests in South Africa.
 Zuma, a close friend of the Guptas, and two cabinet ministers who were implicated in the report again took to the Court to block its release.
 And again, the Court found against them.
 State Capture orders Zuma to appoint a judicial commission of inquiry to be headed by a judge assigned by the Chief Justice.
 The new Public Protector, Busisiwe Mkwebane, went a step further by instructing the National Prosecuting Authority and the Justice Department’s Special Investigations Directorate to look into possible crimes.

-The Public Protector’s investigations of executive branch actions has demonstrated the office to be a resilient and vital institution of accountability in South Africa.
+The Public Protector’s investigations of executive branch actions have demonstrated the office to be a resilient and vital institution of accountability in South Africa.

 The efforts by the Office of the Public Protector have been supported by South Africa’s courts.
 In particular, the Constitutional Court’s rulings set crucial precedents by affirming the binding nature of the Public Protector’s findings.
 This is consistent with the reputation for independence the judiciary has established after the end of apartheid.